-Interest and penalty charges, if any, related to unrecognized tax benefits would be classified as income tax expense in the accompanying statement of operations and comprehensive loss.
-As of December 31, 2017, the Company had no accrued interest related to uncertain tax positions.
+Interest and penalty charges, if any, related to unrecognized tax benefits would be classified as income tax expense in the accompanying statement of operations.
+As of December 31, 2018, the Company had no accrued interest related to uncertain tax positions.